bedapub/kinex/docs/chapters/features/enrichment.rst

     ['EKIGEGTyGVVYKGR', 'KPSIVTKyVESDDEK', 'LGQRIYQyIQSRFYR', 'INPGYDDyADSDEDQ', 'ADNDITPyLVSRFYR', 'RGEPNVSyICSRYYR']
     list

-5. Check the regulation of each sequence and top 15 kinases most likely to target each sequence
+5. Check the regulation of each phospho-sequence, and get the top 15 kinases most likely to target each phospho-sequence

 .. code:: python